encukou/bytesize-to-jinja/README.md

 ## Using the Icons

-In your Jinja template, import the macro and use it:
+In your Jinja template, grab the [file with the macro], then import and use it:

 ```jinja
 {% from "bytesize_icons.jinja" import bytesize_icon %}

 {{ bytesize_icon('heart') }}
 ```

+[file with the macro]: bytesize_icons.jinja

 ## Running the Script